THM-DSDS-2020/Arachnet_lh/README.md

 To continue working on the project or to get a copy, you must first clone the project:

 * Make sure you have Git installed
-* Open the console in the desired folder and enter: git clone blabla
+* Open the console in the desired folder and enter: `git clone project-url`

 ### Requirements